-Develop and provide blended learning opportunities in and for diverse learning contexts, which enhance student achievement, and which assist students to develop as independent learners.
-Provide learning environments which address individual differences and diverse needs of learners and uses effectively a variety of learning methods.
+Develop and provide blended learning opportunities in and for diverse learning contexts, which enhance student achievement and which assist students to develop as independent learners.
+Provide learning environments which address individual differences and diverse needs of learners, and uses effectively a variety of learning methods.

-Apply assessment practices to promote, facilitate and to determine the effectiveness of student learning, considering the range of contexts in which learning can occur.
+Apply assessment practices to promote, facilitate and to determine the effectiveness of student learning, taking into account the range of contexts in which learning can occur.

-The Lecturer is proficient in course design and development and can develop a range of different models of delivery.
+The Lecturer is proficient in course design and development and is able to develop a range of different models of delivery.